Sevengill shark diving

 These sharks are named for their seven gill slits (other sharks have five) and absent front dorsal fin, which make up their distinguishing features.

-At around 12m, the dive is not particularly.
+At around 12m, the dive is not particularly hard.
 The bottom is sandy and filled with kelp forests that attract other species such as the gully shark, pyjama shark, leopard shark and puffadder shyshark.

 Divers get into position and wait for the sevengill sharks to swim past on their regular routes up and down the channels.
 They appear unperturbed by the divers’ presence and pass within an arm’s length, which offers great photographic opportunities if you have an underwater camera handy.